ossf/security-reviews/README.md

 ## Tips

-- [ ] Read the [Review Template](template.md) for information on which sections can (and must) be included and suggestions for the level of detail expected.
+ * Read the [Review Template](template.md) for information on which sections can (and must) be included and suggestions for the level of detail expected.
-- [ ] Watch the [Video Introduction](#) (may not be uploaded yet) for more information and to learn more about what is expected in a security review.
+ * Watch the [Video Introduction](#) (may not be uploaded yet) for more information and to learn more about what is expected in a security review.

 ## Disclosure Policy

-This platform is **not** intended to be a vulnerability reporting process, but rather a forum for sharing general security reviews of open source components; if you discover a vulnerability in an open source software component, we strongly encourage you to disclose it privately to the author so as to protect the community.
+This platform is **not** intended to be a vulnerability reporting process, but rather a forum for sharing general security reviews of open source components.
+If you discover a vulnerability in an open source software component, we strongly encourage you to disclose it privately to the author so as to protect the community.

-It is also **not** intended to be a vulnerability disclosure mechanism (i.e. it isn't an alternative to a CVE).
+This platform is also **not** intended to be a vulnerability disclosure mechanism (i.e. it isn't an alternative to a CVE).
 If you are the author of a component, we encourage you to publicly disclose the vulnerability, either through the